fedorenko22116/request-bundle/readme.md

 ### Using DTOs as property

-There is also a possibility to specify deeper nested level in request.
-To do it, specify special option of `PropConverter::isDto` to parameter.
+There is also a possibility to specify deeper nested level in the request.
+To do it, specify special option of `PropConverter::isDto` for class property.
 This will recursively perform AbstractRequest converter to the object.

 ```php
 use LSBProject\RequestBundle\Request\AbstractRequest;